Frequently Asked Questions

 Where can I find out more about the program?

-Virtual information sessions are available for students interested in either Healthcare IT or Healthcare Management.
+Virtual information sessions are available for students interested in either Healthcare Informatics or Healthcare Management.